JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesScheduling.md

 ## Scheduling algorithms
 Programs need to recieve a **fair** amount of processor time, processes aren't **starved** and processes aren't **deadlocked** by eaiting for each other to release recources.The OS is responsible for using a scheduling algorithm decide where in the running state queue programs are placed.

-Scheduling algorithms can be pre-emptive - where a
+Scheduling algorithms can be pre-emptive - where jobs can be actively cut off from their processing time by the operating system.

+### First come first serve
+Jobs are added to the end of the queue and executed in order of arival, from the front of the queue.

+Generally inefficient for using recources, but easy to implement.

 ### Round Robin
-Each program is given a time slice slice (quantum
+Each program is given a time slice (quantum) of processor time.
+After the time slice the program is moved back to the end of the queue.

-### First come first serve
-The queue simply works in a linear order

-### Multilevel feedback queues
+This method spreads out processing time and gives all processes fair amount of time.
+Innefficient for long programs

 ### Shortest job first
-The shortest programs are scheduled first.
-They are evaluated based on thier length
+Programs are evaluated based on thier length and the shortest ones are scheduled first

 ### Shortest remaining time

-Like shor
+### Multilevel feedback queues